BaiyangZhang/BaiyangZhang.github.io/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 $$
 E \geq  \frac{6\pi^{2}F_ {\pi}}{e}B.
 $$
-When the equality is taken, we say the solution saturates the Bogomolnyi condition, and corresponding solitons (with nontrivial topology, namely $B\neq 0$) are called `Skyrmions`.
+When the equality is taken, we say the solution saturates the Bogomolnyi condition.

 - - -